The Art Gallery Problem is $\exists \mathbb{R}$-complete: Reduction from to the art gallery problem

 \item for every point $g_j$ on $r_j$ and $\omega$ in $\Gamma$, the points $\omega$ and $g_j$ can see each other if and only if $\omega$ is on or to the left of the line $\overleftrightarrow{g_j e_j}$,

-\item for every point $g_l$ on $r_l$ and $\omega$ in $\Gamma$, the points $\omega$ and $g_l$ can see each other if and only if $\omega$ is on or to the right of the line $\overleftrightarrow{g_l e_l}$. \end{itemize} Then, we can show the following result in an analogous way as we proved Lemma~\ref{lem:inequality}.
+\item for every point $g_l$ on $r_l$ and $\omega$ in $\Gamma$, the points $\omega$ and $g_l$ can see each other if and only if $\omega$ is on or to the right of the line $\overleftrightarrow{g_l e_l}$. \end{itemize} Under these assumptions one can show the following result in an analogous way as we proved Lemma~\ref{lem:inequality}.

 \begin{lemma} The guards $g'_i, g_j, g_l$ can together see the whole quadrilateral $\Gamma$ if and only if $x'_i + x_j \le x_l$. \end{lemma}